ucsb-cs156/w24/syllabus.md

 If you miss a participation assignment, you miss the opportunity for the points on that participation assignment, or homework that was due.

 Rather than providing a makeup opportunity, I will drop:
-* the lowest 3 participation assignments
+* the lowest n participation assignments
-* the lowest 2 homework/quiz grades
+* the lowest k homework/quiz grades

+Where both n and k are a function of the number of assignments in that category:
+* <= 2 assignments, no dropped assignments
+* 2 to 5 assignments: 1 dropped grades
+* 6 to 8 assignments: 2 dropped grades
+* 9 or more: 2 dropped grades

+This applies only to participation and homework assignments.

 This should be sufficient to allow for occaisional personal situations that may prevent your participation; if there is some special circumstance beyond your control where greater consideration may be needed, please contact the instructor; they will consider these on a case-by-case basis.

 Each homework and in-class-activity will be of equal value (100 pts).

 Project Points
 ==============